bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/trinity_document.md

 (Translation by @siensto and @beelzs_son on Discord)

+The article explains the importance of the [three key figures](../characters/characters#trinity) and their research, which we learn more about in other files.
+[Rebecca Sinclair](../characters/rebecca) is also asked about [Operation Trinity](trinity_document), but is not eager to answer questions asked by interviewer Jax Jackson in the [Tekka interview](tekka_interview).

 Note that we learn from the [Project D.U.S.T research proposal](project_dust) that six children with special psychic powers were also recovered during Operation Trinity, information that was unknown to the writer of this document.